 Update your network adapter’s driver

-If the above fix didn’t work out for you, try to update your network adapter’s driver.
-Network computers not showing up can also be caused by outdated network adapter drivers.
+If the above fix didn’t work for you, try updating your network adapter’s driver.
+Outdated network adapter drivers can also cause network computers not to show up.

-To update the driver, go to Start Menu.
-Search for Device Manager and open it.
+To update the driver, go to the Start menu, search for Device Manager, and open it.
 From the list, expand Network adapters.
-Right click the network adapter(s) that you used to connect to the internet and connect between your computers, then select Update driver.
-If you’re not sure which is the one your computer is using, update all adapters from the list.
+Right-click the network adapter(s) that you use to connect to the internet and connect between your computers, then select Update driver.
+If you’re not sure which adapter your computer is using, update all adapters from the list.

 Reset the Network

-If your Network computers are still not showing up in the Network directory after trying all the above fixes, the final resolution is to reset the network.
+If your network computers still don’t show up in the Network directory after trying all the above fixes, the final resolution is to reset the network.

-In Windows 10, there is a feature called Network Reset which you can use to reset your network and fix connectivity issues by reinstalling your network adapters, resetting your network settings to default, etc all from a single click on a button.
+In Windows 10, there is a feature called Network Reset that you can use to reset your network and fix connectivity issues by reinstalling your network adapters, resetting your network settings to default, etc., all with a single click.

-To reset your network, go to Start Menu.
-Search for Settings.
-Click on Network & Internet.
-Scroll down until you see the Network Reset link button.
-Click on it then click Reset now to reset your network.
+To reset your network, go to the Start menu, search for Settings, click on Network & Internet, and scroll down until you see the Network Reset link button.
+Click on it, then click Reset now to reset your network.

-This particular problem, we believe, is just one of many bugs that Microsoft didn’t expect after releasing the huge Windows 10 v1803 update.
-When they have collected enough info about the bug, they will release a fix for the problem as soon as they can in the next Windows Update.
-So, if nothing at all works for you and your Homegroup network computers are still not showing up, wait for the next update.
+We believe this particular problem is just one of many bugs that Microsoft didn’t expect after releasing the huge Windows 10 v1803 update.
+When they have collected enough information about the bug, they will release a fix for the problem as soon as possible in the next Windows update.
+So, if nothing works, and your Homegroup network computers are still not showing up, wait for the next update.